-BGFA1 financing is results based and provided in return for ESPs selling an agreed number of ESS to end-customers in peri-urban and rural areas (defined as milestones in a possible contract).
-Contracted Applicants/Lead Applicants should allow for online monitoring of the milestones and generally be willing to provide detailed information, including on development impacts.
+BGFA financing is results based and provided in return for ESPs selling an agreed number of ESS to end-customers in peri-urban and rural areas (defined as milestones in a possible contract).
+Contracted Applicants/Lead Applicants should allow for online monitoring of the milestones and generally be willing to provide BGFA with detailed information throughout the course of the contract, including but not limited to sales information, energy usage, service calls and results, and development impacts.

 BGFA uses an IT platform called Edison for reporting and monitoring purposes.
-To be able to provide automated data to this system, Applicants/Lead Applicants will be required, in a possible contract, to establish automated data transfer integration with this system.
-The integration interface should be able to support an automated daily transfer of a range of data points related to customer information, energy service specifications, geography/location, power storage and load data, payments and transactions, consumption, etc.

-Applicants/Lead Applicants will also be required, in a possible contract, to use modern control, monitoring, metering and customer-relationship management systems in their delivery of energy services.
+To be able to provide automated data to this system, Applicants/Lead Applicants will be required, in a possible contract, to establish automated data transfer integration with this Edison system.
+The integration interface should be able to support an automated daily transfer of a range of data points related to customer information, energy service specifications, geography/location, power storage and load data, payments and transactions, consumption, etc. Applicants/Lead Applicants will also be required, in a possible contract, to use modern control, monitoring, metering and customer-relationship management systems in their delivery of energy services.
+Note that